If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 How Far in Advance Could This Happen?

-If this does happen you’ll be told in advance.
-A cruise ship wouldn’t be able to change the all onboard time once the guests have already disembarked because if they did they’d be risking leaving a number of guests on land.
-Cruise lines do not want to leave guests on land!
+A cruise ship wouldn’t be able to change the “all onboard ” time once the guests have disembarked because if they did they’d be risking leaving a number of guests on land.

-Moving the sail away time earlier is quite common and could happen for a variety of reasons.
 The most common is when there is expected to be a storm the cruise ship may leave early to try and outrun the bad weather.

-How Much Easier Could The Ship Leave?
+How Much Earlier Could The Ship Leave?

 There isn’t really a minimum amount of time that a cruise ship has to spend in port.